Jun Ji-hyun: 2012–2019: Career resurgence

+2020–present: Return to television and launching Peachy

 In March 2020, Jun made a short appearance in the second season of the Netflix period zombie thriller Kingdom.
 She was later confirmed to reprise her role and lead the series' sidequel Kingdom: Ashin of the North, alongside her Assassination co-star Park Byung-eun.
-The Netflix special episode was released worldwide on July 23, 2021.
+The Netflix special episode was released worldwide on 23 July 2021.

 In April 2020, Jun was confirmed to lead tvN mystery thriller drama Jirisan, written by Kingdom screenwriter Kim Eun-hee, opposite Ju Ji-hoon.
-The series premiered on October 23, 2021.
+The series premiered on 23 October 2021.
 Jun's 2021 projects marked her small-screen comeback after nearly 5 years of hiatus.

 In May 2022, an official from Culture Depot said that her agency's contract expires in June 2022.
 Later, in August Jun has signed with new agency, Ieum Hashtag.

+On 24 June 2025, it was announced that Jun had ended her exclusive contract with Ieum Hashtag.
+On 7 July, she launched her new agency "Peachy".